Updated November 2017

 Renee Lemmer McCormack, Collaborating Tester

 Renee McCormack has been tipping and ripping since her mom dressed her up in a pink piggy onesie and sent her off to follow a ski school snake at age three in Colorado.
 She's since started creating her own snakes, teaching first in Vail, and for the past seven winters in Mammoth Lakes, California.
 She is a fully certified Level III Alpine Instructor through PSIA, which means she can [mostly] manage to french fry when she's not supposed to pizza.
 When not busy feeding children hot chocolate and Starbursts, she and her husband teach scuba diving around the world, go rock climbing and mountain biking, and enjoy life with only the obligation of two mouths to feed.

-was her favorite, with the Head Great Joy
+(now discontinued) was her favorite, with the Head Great Joy

 coming in a close second, since they perform so well all over the mountain.
 She loves that they both have enough shape to carve a groomer like a Thanksgiving turkey, while their width and insanely fat shovels allow them to float in the fresh.